A big chunk of our hard-earned money ends up in the greasy, grimy hands of plumbers, electricians, heating and air conditioning technicians, etc.

 8.)
 Light Fixture and Dimmer Installation

 Toilet repair is among the more seemingly straightforward, but also frustrating experiences.
-The most common problem is a clog (yuk) or leaking tank.
+The most common problem is a clog (yuk!) or a leaking tank.
 When it’s a clog, you go for the plunger and go to work.
 And hope, and flush, and pray, and plunge, and so on…

 For any issues with the tank, you don’t need to worry about dirty water.
 The inside of the tank is probably one of the least contaminated spots in your home.
 Only clean water goes in there, trust me.
 But don’t go drinking a glass of toilet tank water or anything silly like that.

-REMEMBER TO RIDE YOUR BIKE TO THE LOCAL HARDWARE STORE.
-It is much less frustrating to roll back there on two wheels to get the RIGHT part the third time, than it is to drive back twice.
-At least you gain some exercise from the process (Someone told me that once…)
+Side Note: Try to walk or RIDE YOUR BIKE to the local hardware store if you’re within a couple of miles or less.
+It’s much less frustrating to roll back there on two wheels to get the RIGHT part the third time than it is to drive back twice.
+At least you gain some exercise from the process!